• Jun 09, 2025

 The Ridge has withstood the passage of time, witnessing numerous wars, including the Siege of Delhi and the Battle of Badli-ki-Serai.
 The visitors’ experience regarding the Ridge is extremely horrifying, and en route back to the Colonial period.

-- Urban Legend: Visitors have seen the spirit of the British gentleman walking around the Ridge, carrying an old-school rifle that seems to suggest he is patrolling the area.
+• Urban Legend: Visitors have seen the spirit of a British gentleman walking around the Ridge, carrying an old-school rifle, suggesting he is patrolling the area.

-- They also reported feeling like someone was watching them, and a sudden chill in the air.
+• They also reported feeling as if someone was watching them and a sudden chill in the air.

 15. House Number W-3

-House Number W-3 situated in the Greater Kailash is a popular residence for Delhites, primarily as a haunted place due to its mysterious and horrifying incident history.
-It remained abandoned for over 25 years solely due to its paranormal activities.
+House Number W-3, situated in Greater Kailash, is a popular residence among Delhiites, primarily because of its haunted reputation due to its history of mysterious and horrifying incidents.
+It remained abandoned for over 25 years solely because of its paranormal activity.

-- Urban Legend: In 1986, an old couple, Yadu Krishnan Kaul and Madhu Kaul, and a close pundit to the couple were killed.
+• Urban Legend: In 1986, an old couple, Yadu Krishnan Kaul and Madhu Kaul, and a close pundit to the couple were killed.
 The murdered bodies of the couple were found inside the water tank of their property.
 The police found the murder to be a case of theft and arrested the accused.
-However, since then, the nearby residents and locals have claimed to witness paranormal activities.
+However, since then, nearby residents and locals have claimed to have witnessed paranormal activity.

-- Locals are able to hear screams and squabbles, especially during the nighttime.
+• Locals can hear screams and squabbles, especially at night.

-- They also reported observing the deceased persons' presence, big shadows, and phantom-like figures.
+• They also reported observing the presence of the deceased, large shadows, and phantom-like figures.

 Frequently Asked Questions About Delhi’s Most Haunted Sites